dappladies/intro-to-solidity/content/sbbs-workshop/_index.md

 - Examples: a store of value, physical objects such as cars, services, shares in a company, a virtual pet

 {{% note %}}
-You can compare the Ethereum platform and the tokens built on top of it as the App Store providing a platform for iOS apps, where you could build an app with some digital currency used within the game.

 {{% /note %}}

 ---